Tramezzino al Gorgonzola

 Four-cheese pressed sandwich.

-The Italian toast: prosciutto cotto and a melting cheese on soft pancarré, buttered and flattened in the café press until gold and oozing.
-The standing bar snack, eaten with an espresso.
+The Italian toast: prosciutto cotto and a melting cheese on pancarré, buttered and pressed until gold and oozing.
+The standing bar snack, born at a Turin café counter in 1925.

 Pressed salmon and cheese sandwich.